 Take a head torch

 Photographing in the dark can be tricky: even if your menu screen features a backlight, you can’t always see your D-SLR’s buttons.
-A small, LED head torch provides light for close-up work, and can be switched off when it’s time
+A small, LED head torch provides light for close-up work, and can be switched off when it’s time to start snapping.

 Set Manual focus